Human–AI interaction: Design

+User experience

-AI has been perceived with various expectations, attributions, and often misconceptions.
+AI has been viewed with various expectations, attributions, and often misconceptions.
+Many people exclusively understand AI as the LLM chatbots they interact with, like ChatGPT or Claude, or other generative AI programs.
+Human interaction with these chatbots is heavily affected by the Forer effect, leading to undue belief in the chatbot's accuracy and efficacy.

 Most fundamentally, humans have a mental model of understanding AI's reasoning and motivation for its decision recommendations, and building a holistic and precise mental model of AI helps people create prompts to receive more valuable responses from AI.
-However, these mental models are not whole because people can only gain more information about AI through their limited interaction with it; more interaction with AI builds a better mental model that a person may build to produce better prompt outcomes.
+However, these mental models are not whole because people can only gain more information about AI through their limited interaction with it.

-Human-AI collaboration and competition

-Human-AI collaboration
+Research on human-AI interaction has emphasized that users develop mental models of AI systems and revise those models through repeated use, feedback, and explanation, while design research has stressed the importance of communicating capabilities and limitations early and supporting trust calibration through explanation and correction.
+In a 2025 SSRN working paper, John DeVadoss proposed "Hypothetico-Deductive Interaction" (HDI), a framework that describes human-AI interaction as a mutual process of conjecture and refutation in which users test assumptions about an AI system's capabilities while the system infers and updates assumptions about user goals through its responses and clarifying questions.
+DeVadoss argued that this framing helps explain prompt iteration, weak capability awareness, and trust miscalibration, and suggested design responses such as clearer communication of uncertainty, easier correction, actionable explanations, and safer failure modes.

+Research themes

 Human-AI collaboration occurs when the human and AI supervise the task on the same level and extent to achieve the same goal.
 Some collaboration occurs in the form of augmenting human capability.
 AI may help human ability in analysis and decision-making through providing and weighing a volume of information, and learning to defer to the human decision when it recognizes its unreliability.
 It is especially beneficial when the human can detect a task that AI can be trusted to make few errors so that there is not a lot of excessive checking process required on the human's end.